20 Best Movies About Sisters to Watch with Your Sister

 Based on William Shakespeare’s The Taming of the Shrew, this movie presents the (preposterous to modern sensibilities) predicament of two sisters whose dad won’t let the younger sister date until the older one does first.
 So would-be suitor Joseph Gordon-Levitt, wanting to date younger sister Larisa Oleynik, enlists bad boy Heath Ledger to “tame” older sister Julia Stiles.
 He takes on the challenge and ends up falling in love, but when Stiles finds out it was all a ruse, and Ledger was paid to date her, she hates him.
 The story enfolds from there.

-Based on a Pulitzer Prize winning play, this movie stars Hollywood legends Diane Keaton, Jessica Lange, and Sissy Spacek as southern sisters coming to terms with their dysfunctional family.
+Based on a Pulitzer Prize-winning play, this movie stars Hollywood legends Diane Keaton, Jessica Lange, and Sissy Spacek as southern sisters coming to terms with their dysfunctional family.
 All three turn in powerhouse performances in this melodrama about dealing with a tragic family history that includes alcoholism, abandonment, and suicide.
 When the youngest sister (Spacek) shoots her abusive husband, Lange, an actress, returns from her failed Hollywood career and the sisters help each other deal with the pain of their shared past.
+Get your sis something special and pick up one of these perfect gifts for sisters.

 Well hello there, Mr. Darcy!
 We are so in love with you.
 Wait—what?
 Ok, this is a movie about sisters.
 There are five Bennett girls, though the movie focuses mainly on Elizabeth (Keira Knightly), the smartest, and Jane (Rosamund Pike), the nicest, and their search for worthy husbands.
 Based on Jane Austen’s masterpiece novel, the movie is a love letter to sisterhood in this oh-so-romantic adaptation.
 It’s not the first time Pride and Prejudice has been made into a movie, but it is one of the best.
 Check out these other movie remakes that weren’t as good as the original.